W.(Wim) Den Boon (Netherlands, 1912-1968)Pair of triangular side tables, 1950s

 The Dutch architect Wim Den Boon alongside Hein Stolle and Pierre Kleykamp formed the ‘Group&’ in the period shortly after WWII as part of the Dutch ‘Goed Wonen’ (Good living) movement.
 They focused on designing purist interior furniture and design that fitted in seamlessly with the functionalist designs of the thirties.

+As seen, the design of these tables was ahead of its time – There are visible influences of Rietveld and De Stijl or even the Scandinavian designs of Kjaerholm.
 At his best Den Boon designed some of the most futuristic interiors during the 1950s.
 His furniture is rare to find and most of it can only be experienced through photographic documentation.
-This actual chair is shown next to a large table in the interior of Den Boon’s own residence in Peter Vöge’s 1989 book.

 Low table for Metz & Co.
 1930s.
 Painted wood/ plywood and glass.